 As robots have become more advanced and sophisticated, experts and academics have increasingly explored the questions of what ethics might govern robots' behavior, and whether robots might be able to claim any kind of social, cultural, ethical or legal rights.
 It is possible that a robot brain will exist by 2019, others predict robot intelligence breakthroughs by 2050.
 We must also question the use of robots for military combat, especially when such robots are given some degree of autonomous functions.
 There are also concerns about technology which might allow some armed robots to be controlled mainly by other robots.
 The use of robots in military combat raises ethical concerns, the US Navy has funded a report looking into this.

-The possibility of robot autonomy and potential repercussions has been addressed in fiction and may be a realistic concern in the future.
+The possibility of robot autonomy and potential repercussions has been addressed in fiction and may be a real concern in the future.
 One thing is certain, robots are taking our jobs and learning new tricks far faster than us humans.
 Automation and improvements in robots is a job killer, when you add in the dropping cost of replacing often unreliable human workers one must take a dim view of the employment picture going forward, but again I say, if robot factories are the future then let us be wise enough to try everything we can to locate them in America.

 Footnote; Your comments are welcome and encouraged.
 If you have time check out the archives for another post that may be of interest to you.
 Two other articles about robots can be found below,